ialberdiconde/room/README.md

-# AppSync, CDK, DynamoD and TypeScript to manage a GraphQL API
+# AppSync, CDK, DynamoDB and TypeScript to build and deploy a GraphQL API

 This is a companion repo to deploy a GraphQL APIs using AppSync & CDK